Dyslexia Help: Dysphonetic (phonetic) VS Dsyeidetic (visual) Dyslexia

 |Include PA- Language/

 Listening, Alliteration, Assonance, & Rime (see below).
-Also, ask about CAPD and sensitivity to noise and muffled sounds when in a crowd.
-I’ve found they don’t process anything but the intial position of a word (they omit the middle/end position completely).
+Also, ask about sensitivity to loud noise, muffled sounds when in a crowd for CAPD.

 Dsyeidetic (visual) Dyslexia aka surface dyslexia, visual dyslexia

 Visual Processing-Words, Phrases, Sentences- again writing and/or 10 word spelling sample onto copy paper, mark position (words ex. for the word cap below)characteristics and markers, and make note and percentage.

 Have you ever seen anyone fix a b/d reversal by sounds, phonics, and auditorily methods?
 I have not.
 I have seen visual methods such as drawing a /bed/ work, noting the hands L/R, and holding up the hands.
 Mainly, I have seen where a developmental or behavioral optometrist, OT, or special lenses have helped the most.

 |Closures- a, o’s, etc. don’t meet up/ front/back tail|

 |Descr.: blurry, jumping, flying, repeating, skipping lines- run sentences (bypass period, comma)|